One small step

 One fault that the DVD has in common with many films on DVD–so this is not a criticism of the film itself–is the poor usability of the menu system, the main page of which contains buttons represented by largely meaningless graphic icons with no accompanying text.
 (Not even hover text.)
 So you just have to guess what they do or click each one to find out.

-The selection of Ryan Gosling to act the part of the sometimes touchy (but definitely not touchy-feely) Armstrong, a thinking man, navy fighter pilot, glider pilot, and engineer, seems to me a touch of genius.
+The selection of Ryan Gosling to act the part of the sometimes touchy (but definitely not touchy-feely) Armstrong, a thinking man, navy fighter pilot, test pilot, glider pilot, and engineer, seems to me a touch of genius.
 Gosling seems highly attuned to human difficulties and sometimes contrary behaviours exhibited by those whose social skills are different from the norm.
 Just like Lars Lindstrom, the character he played 11 years before First Man, his portrayal of Neil Armstrong clearly shows that, at times, Armstrong struggled with personal interaction.

 If the late Neil Armstrong is somehow able to watch this film, I am certain he will be amazed, shocked, and pleased at this necessarily compressed portrayal of his life.